Updated August 2023

-More and more companies are coming to us specifically for assistance with deploying and managing Apache Kafka on Kubernetes.
-With many teams already familiar with Kubernetes and its ability to orchestrate infrastructure, it can sometimes be the best choice to spin up Kafka servers on Kubernetes alongside their other applications.
+With many teams already familiar with Kubernetes, it can sometimes be the best choice to spin up Kafka servers on Kubernetes alongside their other applications.

-Kafka on Kubernetes presents some challenges though, hence companies reaching out, and in this post we will introduce the most common issues we see to help you get an idea of what’s ahead on your Kafka on Kubernetes journey.
+Kafka on Kubernetes presents some challenges though.
+In this post we will introduce the most common issues we see to help you get an idea of what’s ahead on your Kafka on Kubernetes journey.

 Should I Run Kafka on Kubernetes?

 Let’s start with discussing the reasons why teams are choosing to deploy Kafka on Kubernetes.